cloudmesh/cloudmesh-manual/docs/_sources/installation/quickstart.rst.txt

-Where YOURUSERNAME, and YOURPASSWORD is the account name and password from the account givving you access to
+Where YOURUSERNAME, and YOURPASSWORD is the account name and password from the account giving you access to

 * https://www.chameleoncloud.org/